 Mix all ingredients together.
 Grab two-third of the freshly made pastry, and roll out into 3mm thick sheet between 2 parchment papers, or silicone mats or use guitar sheets for chocolate work.
 Freeze pastry.
 Cut sheet into a disk that is about 2 inches/5cm larger than the tart ring diameter.
 The ring in use measure 9''/23cm diameter.
 Use your fingers to drape it in and gently coax it into the corners to fill the greased tart ring, as opposed to pulling or stretching.
 If you do so, it will shrink back as it bakes.
 Prick with a fork.
 Then roll the rolling pin across the surface to cut the excess off.
 Lift up pastry all around to create an even border.
 Freeze tart shell and shave off excess pastry with a paring knife.
 Save remaining dough and make another sheet.
 Keep tart shell frozen until ready to bake.

-Cream room temperature butter with sugar, flour and almond meal.
+Mix room temperature butter with sugar, flour and almond meal.
 Add the egg and flavoring.
 Set aside.

-Line a ≈6.5''/16.5cm diameter tart ring with tight plastic wrap, and place onto a flat tray.
+Line a ≈6.5''/16.5cm diameter tart ring (the gelée should be an inch/2.5 cm smaller in diameter than the tart size) with tight plastic wrap, and place onto a flat tray.
 Turn half peaches into puree, and cut the other half into cubes.
 Bring to a boil peach puree along with sugar and vanilla (add more sugar if needed).
-Remove from the heat, add gelatin, and add peach cubes.
+Remove from the heat, add gelatin, and then peach cubes.
 Fill up the prepared tart ring and freeze.
 Gently mix leftover peach jelly to make a marmalade – keep refrigerated.